 We are fortunate to live in a community that places such a high value on education.
-In 2018, Corvallis voters supported our students through the passage of a \$199 million bond to replace Lincoln and Husky Elementary Schools and to complete major renovations and critical repairs throughout our district.
+In 2018, Corvallis voters supported our students through the passage of a \$199 million bond to complete major renovations and critical repairs throughout our district.
+While the final year of construction activity will continue throughout the district well into 2023, all bond projects are under contract, bond promises have been addressed, and the projects will be completed within the available funds.
 Follow this work and all bond projects on the district website to learn what's happening at your student's school.
 Visit bit.ly/CSDBond to learn more.